saranoor/ScrapeUniversityCourses/README.md

 # IU Course Catalog Intelligence Tool

-A high-performance web automation engine built with **Python** and **Playwright** designed to extract real-time academic data from the Indiana University (IGPS) portal.
+A high-performance web automation script built with **Python** and **Playwright** designed to extract real-time academic data from the Indiana University (IGPS) portal.
 This tool navigates complex asynchronous interfaces to deliver structured insights into course availability, instructor assignments, and section-specific metadata.

 ## 🚀 Key Features